 Councils are required to identify specific trees or groups of trees that require protection rather than relying on blanket tree protection rules for the whole city.
 For example, councils can no longer have rules such as ‘protect all native trees over five metres in height’.

 Other district councils in the Wellington Region will also have to address these requirements in their district plans.
-For instance, Hutt City Council has recently started engaging with their community about significant natural areas – see their website for more information.

 We have undertaken an ecological assessment of the entire city.
 This was carried out by Wildlands Ecological Consultants, who have extensive experience doing similar ecological assessments.

 Under this assessment ecosystems are considered significant if they meet criteria set out in Policy 23 of the Regional Policy Statement.